 These legal criteria will be satisfied best by employing the economic concept of the "cost of capital" or "opportunity cost" in establishing the allowed rate of return on common equity.
 For every investment alternative, investors consider the risks attached to the investment and attempt to evaluate whether the return they expect to earn is adequate compensation for the risks undertaken.
 Investors also consider whether there might be other investment opportunities that would provide a better return relative to the risk involved.
 This weighing of alternatives and the highly competitive nature of capital markets causes the prices of stocks and bonds to adjust in such a way that investors can expect to earn a return that is just adequate for the risks involved.
 Thus, for any given level of risk, there is a return that investors expect in order to induce them to voluntarily undertake that risk and not invest their money elsewhere.
-That return is referred to as the "opportunity cost" of capital or "investor required" return.
+That return is referred to as the adequate to allow the company to attract capital on reasonable terms.